oeloeloel/TeenyTiny-SimpleSample/README.md

 This is a simple game that takes 20 seconds to play.

 How to play:
-When game tells you to click on a coloured shape, click on it.
+When the game tells you to click on a coloured shape, click on it.

 Try to correctly click 10 times before the timer runs out.